 Then it needs a lower voltage to trickle charge, maintaining it at a peak state.

-The solar charge controller manages this dynamically, increasing or decreasing the charging current and voltage for the given state.
+The charge controller manages this dynamically, increasing or decreasing the charging current and voltage for the given state.

-The only time you might get away without a solar charge controller is if the solar panel is really small panel – less than 5 watts.
+The only time you might get away without a solar charge controller is if the solar panel is really small – less than 5 watts.

 - Pulse Width Modulation (PWM)